 Biggest Risk Factors for Child Car Accidents in Chicago

 In the past few years, automotive safety technology has developed leaps and bounds.
 However, car accidents are still common, and are one of the leading cause of death among children and adolescents.
-In this post, our Chicago car wreck lawyers will discuss some risk factors for child car accidents, and some measures to prevent them.
+In this post, our Willens car wreck lawyers will discuss some risk factors for child car accidents, and some measures to prevent them.

 In 2011, more than 650 children, aged 12 years or younger were killed in traffic related accidents.
 Another 31 children died from heatstroke after they were left in a hot car.
 Additionally, 150,000 children are injured as passengers in motor vehicles each year.

 In 2013, a higher number of older children aged 8-12 years, were not wearing a seatbelt compared to younger children in the age group of 4-7 years and under 4 years.